maubanel/GMS2-Perforce/workspaces/README.md

 ##### `Step 4.`\|`GMP`|:small_blue_diamond: :small_blue_diamond: :small_blue_diamond: :small_blue_diamond:

-Come up with your own workspace name.
+Come up with your own **Workspace name**.
 I usually combine the name of the stream and name the computer it is for (laptop, desktop etc...).
+In this case I used `ART4240Homework`.
 It defaults to your user directory which will work for me, but you can change it.
-If you want to connect to a stream depot you can only set up a single workspace to a single streamed project.
-Click on the <kbd>Browse</kbd> button and select the stream you want to subscribe to (includes the name and the branch/stream).
-You can switch streams later on.
+I used a folder name that matches the workspace `Users/marcauabanel/Perforce/ART4240Homework`.
+Press the <kbd>Browse</kbd> button in the **Stream** and select `//2023-SPrint-ART-4240-01-GMS2/mainline).  **Don't** press the <kbd>OK</kbd> yet.

 ![set up stream](images/setUpStream.png)